You’re one of the most important links in the chain between farmers and the general population.

 You don’t want to frustrate farmers by forcing them to pinch and zoom to see your content.

-Your website won’t cost the price of this NorTrac 35XT 35 HP 4WD tractor (affiliate link), despite all of the functionality that comes with it.
+For the entry-level package you won’t pay the earth.
+It certainly won’t cost the price of this over-the-top expensive personal tool, despite all of the functionality that comes with it.

-We keep our prices competitive because we believe there’s no reason to milk companies.
+I keep my prices competitive because I believe there’s no reason to milk companies.

 You could keep using ephemeral social media marketing tactics to sell more agri goods.
 You’ll get your sales.